Improving efficiency in transporting average treatment effects: Introduction

-However, there are also scenarios that would not be transportable.
-For example, there could be unmeasured factors that differ between the populations that are also responsible for treatment effectiveness.
-This could be represented by the addition of an arrow from $S$ to $Y$ as in Figure S1c.
-In this case, there are no measured variables that separate $S$ from $Y$, and so the effect of $A$ on $Y$ cannot be transported across $S$.
-There exists multiple approaches for sensitivity analyses in the presence of unmeasured variables that separate $S$ from $Y$ \citep{colnet2021generalizing,andrews2019simple,nguyen2017sensitivity,nguyen2018sensitivity,huang2022sensitivity,nie2021covariate,zeng2023efficient}.

-In this paper, we focus on the simplest setting where we have observed data $O=(S, W, A, S \times Y)$ that satisfies $S-$ignorability (and $S-$admissibility), meaning that differences in the effect of $A$ on $Y$ across populations in $S$ are due to differences in the distribution of baseline covariates that also modify the treatment effect.
+The effect of a treatment or exposure on an outcome may differ from one sample or population to another.
+Such treatment effect heterogeneity drives concerns about external validity---specifically, in the presence of such treatment effect heterogeneity, a treatment effect estimated in a study sample may not apply to a target population.
+In this paper, we focus on the setting where we have observed data $O=(S, W, A, S \times Y),$ where $S$ is an indicator of the population and represents all factors that produce differences between the two populations \citep{pearl2015generalizing}; $S=1$ denotes the source population and $S=0$ denotes the target population; $W$ denotes a vector of baseline covariates; $A$ denotes treatment/ exposure; and $Y$ denotes the outcome, only observed in the source population.
+We consider data structures that satisfy $S-$ignorability (and $S-$admissibility), meaning that differences in the effect of $A$ on $Y$ across populations in $S$ are due to differences in the distribution of baseline covariates that also modify the treatment effect.
 In this setting, the transported average treatment effect (transported ATE) is defined as the average effect of $A$ on $Y$ transported to the target population, denoted $\E(Y_1 - Y_0 \mid S=0),$ where $Y_{a}$ denotes the counterfactual outcome had treatment been set to value $a$, possibly counter to fact.
 Others have shown that the transported ATE is identified by the statistical parameter $\E[\E(Y \mid A=1, W, S=1) - \E(Y \mid A=0, W, S=1) \mid S=0]$ under the following assumptions.
 First, the so-called ``transport'' assumption or $S-$admissibility: $\E(Y \mid A, W, S=1) = \E(Y \mid A, W,S=0)$ \citep{pearl2011transportability}.
 Second, the conditional exchangeability assumption: $A \indep Y_a \mid W, S=0$.
-And third, positivity, meaning that there is a positive conditional probability of every exposure (conditional on $W$ and $S=1$) for each observed $w$ in the target population: $\p(w \mid S=0)>0$ implies $\p(a \mid w, S = 1) > 0$ \citep{rudolph2017robust}.
+And third, positivity.
+We note that this identification result also holds under the alternative $S-$admissibility assumption that $\E(Y_a \mid W, S=1) = \E(Y_a \mid W, S=0)$, and the alternative conditional exchangeability assumption that $A \indep Y_a \mid W, S=1$.
+We discuss when one would use one set of assumptions vs. the other in Section \ref{sec:note}.